-- 38. In the Fill Pattern dialog, click OK to accept the new pattern for the material's Surface Pattern. - 39.
+- 38. In the Fill Pattern dialog, click OK to accept the new pattern for the material's Foreground Surface Pattern. - 39.
 Switch to the Appearance tab.

-Before making any changes to the Appearance asset you need to understand that the Material you just copied (i.e. CT1) is using the same asset.
+Before making any changes to the Appearance asset you need to make sure the appearance asset is not linked to the material you copied it from, CT1 in this case.
 Revit reminds you of this by the icon pointed out in Figure 4-4.11; it indicates that this asset is shared with one other material.
-So if you rotate the Appearance asset for CT2, it will also change CT1.
-In the next few steps you will rename the Appearance asset, and notice how both materials are affected.
-Then you will duplicate the Appearance asset and assign the new one to CT2.
+So, if you rotate the Appearance asset for CT2, it will also change CT1.
+Since you duplicated the material using Duplicate Material and Asset, you should not have this problem.
+If you did, simply click the Duplicate this Asset icon to the far right.